ggroce/griffeyeanalyze-edit-export/README.md

 # GA_JSON_InsertRelativeFilePath
 JSON editor, enabling the export of media files along with file metadata details from Griffeye Analyze.
+Inserts the relativefilepath property to an exported JSON file, based on the contents of an accompanying file directory containing filenames named by their respective MD5 hash.

 Step 1: The user must export all desired media files to a single directory named "Files", with filesnames representing their MD5.
 Step 2: The user must remove any file extensions generated from step 1, (windows commandline from directory containing files: "ren * *.").